carlwharris/carlwharris.github.io/_pages/portfolio.md

 Stimulation in vivo depends on fine-tuning many experimental variables, which poses a challenge for reproducibility and data sharing between researchers.
-To improve <a href="https://www.sciencedirect.com/science/article/pii/S0896627321009557">standardization</a> of photostimulation data storage and processing, we release this extension as a generic data format for simultaneous holographic stimulation experiments, using the NWB format to store experimental details and data relating to both acquisition and photostimulation.
+To improve <a href="https://www.sciencedirect.com/science/article/pii/S0896627321009557">standardization</a> of photostimulation data storage and processing, we release this extension as a generic data format for simultaneous holographic stimulation experiments, using the <a href="https://www.nwb.org/">NeuroData Without Borders (NWB)</a> format for neurophysiology data to store experimental details and data relating to both acquisition and photostimulation.
 It includes <a href="https://pynwb.readthedocs.io/en/stable/">containers</a> for storing photostimulation-specific device parameters, holographic patterns (either 2D or 3D), and time series data related to photostimulation.
 This project is part of an ongoing intra-NIMH collaboration between <a href="https://markhisted.org/">Mark Histed's lab</a> and the <a href="https://cmn.nimh.nih.gov/dsst">Data Science and Sharing Team</a>.</p>